d4rckh/voltgate/readme.md

     # Use Redis for rate limiting
     # Default: memory (Not recommended for production!)

+cache:
+  storage: redis
+    # Use Redis for caching
+    # Default: memory (Not recommended for production!)

 monitoring:
   loki: http://localhost:3100/loki/api/v1/push
     # Publishes logs to Loki